 Some people object to AWS on the grounds that they think it is demeaning to women, or that women selected by this method will always be thought of as second class.
 The fact is, however, that most people cannot say which method MPs were selected by, and women MPs are never introduced on current affairs programmes as ‘X who was selected from a controversial all-women shortlist’.

 In all, the great majority of Labour's women MPs were selected using AWS.

 What about other excluded groups?

-We agree that we need to make sure that our public representatives generally are much more diverse in terms of race, class, disability and many other characteristics.
+We agree that we need to make sure that our public representatives generally are much more diverse in terms of race, class, sexuality, disability and many other characteristics.

 LWN runs Aspiring Candidates courses for those of its members who are considering seeking selection as parliamentary candidates, and monitors the diversity of participants.

 As a result, we know that they are drawn from very varied backgrounds; between 2010 and 2015 81% were state educated, 70% from outside London, and only 15% worked in politics or related fields.

 AWS is by far the most effective measure when it comes to rectifying the democratic deficit in terms of gender, but it needs to be used as part of a range of initiatives to develop a more varied body of public representatives overall.
 LWN will continue to play a full part in promoting this.

 If the Labour Party continues to use AWS in the way that it has done for the last 4 elections we will be the first major political party in the UK to achieve 50% women MPs.

 Without AWS we could easily go backwards, as we did in 2001 when AWS was not used.